Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          by the Receiving entity
-     20. In case the receiving entity cannot process a fragment posted due to missing or incorrect init fragment, an HTTP 412 unfulfilled condition MAY be returned, otherwise, in case this is not supported by the system, a HTTP 400 bad request response MUST be returned.
+     20. In case the receiving entity cannot process a fragment posted due to missing or incorrect initialization, an HTTP 412 unfulfilled condition MAY be returned, otherwise, in case this is not supported by the system, a HTTP 400 bad request response MUST be returned.
-     21. The[=Receiving entity=] MAY return 50x HTTP response in case of other errors at the server, not particularly relating to the request from the Ingest Source, but due to an error at the receiving entity.
+     21. The [=Receiving entity=] MAY return 50x HTTP response in case of other errors at the server, not particularly relating to the request from the Ingest Source, but due to an error at the receiving entity.